mrocklin/blog/_posts/work/2016-08-15-dask-for-institutions.md

 However the cluster is still under-utilized and the users are still asking for help with parallel computing.
-Either users aren't comfortable using the SGE/LSF/Mesos/Other interface or the interaction times aren't good enough for the interactive use that users appreciate.
+Either users aren't comfortable using the SGE/LSF/Mesos/Other interface, it doesn't support sufficiently complex/dynamic workloads, or the interaction times aren't good enough for the interactive use that users appreciate.

 There was an internal effort to build a more complex/interactive/Pythonic system on top of SGE/LSF/Mesos/Other but it's not particularly mature and definitely isn't something that Institution X wants to pursue.
-It turned out to be a harder problem than expected to design/build/maintain such a system in house.
+It turned out to be a harder problem than expected to design/build/maintain such a system in-house.
 They'd love to find an open source solution that was well featured and maintained by a community.

 The Dask.distributed scheduler looks like it's 90% of the system that Institution X needs.
 However there are a few open questions: